This chapter was revised by the author on July 22, 2020.

-Duane retraction syndrome (DRS) is a unique restrictive type of strabismus characterized by co-contraction of the medial and lateral rectus muscles due to anomalous innervation of one of the extraocular muscle antagonists during embryogenesis.
+Duane retraction syndrome (DRS) is a unique restrictive variety of strabismus that is present from birth.
+It is characterized by co-contraction of the medial and lateral rectus muscles due to anomalous innervation of the lateral rectus muscle during embryogenesis.

-It was first described by Heuck in 18791 and subsequently by several other authors, including Stilling in 1887,2 Sinclair in 1895,3 Mac Lebose in 18954 and Türk in 1899.5 The condition is named Stilling-Türk-Duane Syndrome but is most commonly known as Duane retraction syndrome.
-In 1905, Duane published a landmark paper describing 54 cases in detail (of which 16 were his own), including the unique features of the syndrome, of which the most prominent was retraction of the globe in adduction.6
+It was first described by Heuck in 18791 and subsequently by several other authors, including Stilling in 1887,2 Sinclair in 1895,3 Mac Lebose in 1895,4 and Türk in 1899.5 The condition is named Stilling-Türk-Duane syndrome but is most commonly known as Duane retraction syndrome.
+In 1905, Duane published a landmark paper describing 54 cases in detail (of which 16 were his own), including the unique features of the syndrome, of which the most prominent was the retraction of the globe in adduction.6

 This syndrome is characterized by variable limitation or absence of abduction, variable restriction of adduction, and retraction of the globe with narrowing of the palpebral fissure on adduction (Figure 1).
-These manifestations are frequently associated with abrupt elevation or depression of the eye in adduction, commonly known as upshoot and downshoot (Figure 2, Video 1).
+These manifestations are frequently associated with abrupt elevation or depression of the eye in adduction, commonly known as upshoot and downshoot (Figure 2, Videos 1 and 2).

 Figure 1.
 Patient with DRS on her left eye, limitation of abduction and narrowing of the palpebral fissure in adduction.

 Figure 2.
-Same patient as in Figure 1, showing upshot and downshoot.
+Same patient as in figure 1, showing upshoot and downshoot.

-Duane retraction syndrome (DRS) is one of the most common types of special strabismus.
-Overall prevalence of DRS in strabismic patients has been estimated to be between 1 and 4 %.7, 8, 9
+Duane retraction syndrome (DRS) is one of the most common types of specialized strabismus; the overall prevalence of DRS in strabismic patients has been estimated between 1% and 4%.7,8,9

-The majority of the studies published on this condition point to a 60% female preponderance in patients with unilateral disease.
-This female preponderance seems not to be present in bilateral cases.10 The left eye is affected in two-thirds of unilateral cases.11
+Most of the studies published on this condition point to a 60% female preponderance in patients with unilateral disease.10 This female preponderance seems not to be present in bilateral cases.11 The left eye is affected in two-thirds of unilateral cases.12

 Figure 3.
 Bilateral DRS patient, adduction more affected on the left eye.